zulip/zulip/corporate/terms.md

 We hope that you will enjoy using our Services, but there are certain things that we don't promise about our Services.

-OTHER THAN AS EXPRESSLY SET OUT IN THESE TERMS, NEITHER ZULIP NOR ITS SUPPLIERS OR DISTRIBUTORS MAKE ANY SPECIFIC PROMISES ABOUT THE SERVICES.
+OTHER THAN AS EXPRESSLY SET OUT IN THESE TERMS, NEITHER KANDRA LABS NOR ITS SUPPLIERS OR DISTRIBUTORS MAKE ANY SPECIFIC PROMISES ABOUT THE SERVICES.
 FOR EXAMPLE, WE DON'T MAKE ANY COMMITMENTS ABOUT THE CONTENT WITHIN THE SERVICES, THE SPECIFIC FUNCTION OF THE SERVICES, OR THEIR RELIABILITY, AVAILABILITY, OR